 This is the way TV seems to be going though with Sky pushing their similar Sky Stream service where the TV is delivered over internet.

-At the time of writing (January 2024) it should be noted that the Virgin Media Hub 5x does not support modem mode aka ip passthrough which means if you want to use your own router the only way currently would be to double NAT which can cause issues.
+At the time of writing (July 2024) it should be noted that the Virgin Media Hub 5x does not support modem mode aka ip passthrough which means if you want to use your own router the only official way currently would be to double NAT which can cause issues.

 How to tell which type your on?